amejiarosario/amejiarosario.github.io/source/_posts/2019-07-05-promises-tutorial-concurrency-in-javascript-node.md

 ```

 In this example, we read file 1 and write it to the output file.
 Later, we read file 2 and append it to the output file again.
-As you can see, `writeFile` promise returns the content of the file, and you can use it in the next `then` clause.
+As you can see, `readFile` promise returns the content of the file, and you can use it in the next `then` clause.

 ### How do I chain multiple conditional promises?